 Sensors & transducers

 Transducers are devices that change some type of energy – such as light, motion, heat, or a chemical reaction – from one form into another.
 For example, actuators are a type of transducer that convert energy into motion.
 When the output of a transducer converts the energy to a readable format (an analog or digital representation), it is called a sensor.
 Many types of transducers and sensors are used to convert and measure signals generated in the environment all around us, and their applications continue to grow.
-While producing these devices does not necessarily require the latest generations of processing equipment, it does require the development of processes to support many unique device designs.
+While producing these specialty devices does not necessarily require the latest generations of processing equipment, it does require the development of processes to support many unique device designs.
 Also, some of the fabrication steps involve materials not used in other device types, such as piezoelectric thin films.
 As a result, equipment technical capability, reliability, productivity, and overall cost-effectiveness are critical.

 Analog & mixed signal

 Analog electronics are devices with a continuous variable signal, while digital electronics provide discrete signals and differentiate only two levels (such as “on” and “off”).
 As the name implies, mixed-signal devices contain both analog and digital circuits.
-Mixed-signal designs are cost-effective solutions commonly used to build consumer electronics applications, and this category has seen dramatic growth with the increased use of smartphones and other portable technologies.
+Mixed-signal designs are cost-effective solutions commonly used to build consumer electronics applications, and this group of specialty devices has seen dramatic growth with the increased use of smartphones and other portable technologies.
 Processing equipment that provides high reliability and productivity cost-effectively is needed for the economical manufacture of analog and mixed-signal devices.

 Discretes & power devices

 Discrete devices are single semiconductors like diodes or transistors.
 Power transistors are an important class of discrete devices and are used in a range of applications to regulate voltages, help lower power consumption, and reduce heat generation.
 For example, they are essential components in circuits aimed at extending battery life in portable electronics.
 Emerging wide-bandgap power devices (e.g., GaN and SiC) offer both low- and high-power applications at higher frequencies, addressing consumer electronics as well as higher-power applications in the power grid, energy, transportation, and automotive sectors.
 Examples of key power devices based upon silicon or wide-bandgap materials include power diodes, thyristors, power metal-oxide semiconductor field effect transistors (MOSFETs), and insulated gate bipolar transistors (IGBTs).
-These types of devices require low-cost manufacturing from reliable, high-productivity, and cost-effective equipment.
+These types of specialty devices require low-cost manufacturing from reliable, high-productivity, and cost-effective equipment.

 Optoelectronics & photonics